laurent-fr/microwm/README.md

 TODO :
 ------

-For version 0.1 :
+For version 0.2 :

 * cleanup on exit
 * check windows hints when resizing window
-* implement close button
 * raise a window by clicking anywhere
-* general bugfix

-For version 0.2 :

 * implement Iconify (a taskbar will be needed ...)

 After version 0.2 :